 Historical Perspectives is appropriate because this course has students study the history of cooperatives, the economic foundations that cooperatives were built upon, and then apply those lessons to today's cooperative environment.
-In addition, other cooperative forms that assignments that has them research a topic and report back what they learned.
+In addition, other cooperative forms that have evolved over time are studied such as research a topic and report back what they learned.